-The Edit Game dialog opens to allow configuration of various settings for the game.
+The Game Options window opens to allow configuration of various settings for the game.
 These can be reconfigured at any time, but for now everything should be OK at the default settings.
 Any settings changed here override the global settings.
 Click Ok.

-The Edit Game dialog does not open when Mass Add is used.
+The Game Options window does not open when Mass Add is used.